Important Global Message

 Other permits may be needed before you can start work.
 The following is a list of other agencies that may have jurisdiction over these Class I projects.
 Please be advised that their involvement will depend upon the location, nature, type and size of the project:

 - Miami-Dade County (if located in unincorporated Miami-Dade County)

 - U.S. Army Corps of Engineers (ACOE)

-Depending on your situation, you may need one or more of the above-mentioned permits.
+Depending on your situation, you may need one or more of the above-mentioned permits, in addition to a Class I permit.
 Additionally, there may be instances when a permit that is not listed here is required.
-We encourage you to contact the Coastal Resources Section at 305-372-6575 to discuss your particular case or to receive additional information.
+We encourage you to contact the Coastal and Wetlands Resources Section at 305-372-6575 to discuss your particular case or to request additional information.

 Most short form permits are valid for 2 years from the date of issuance, while mangrove trimming permits and most standard form permits are valid for 3 years from the date of issuance.
 If additional time is necessary to perform the work, the permit may be extended in 2 or 3-year increments provided the total time period of the extensions granted does not exceed 10 years.

 For coastal construction permits, the application and permit fees are based on the cost of construction.
+Fees for expedited administrative authorizations are based on the qualifying type of activity.
 Permit fees for mangrove trimming or alteration are based on the square footage of the area proposed for trimming.
 Please see the Fee Schedule.